-To test whether firms' cash savings are sensitive to the COC, we include the COC and its interactions with external capital (ExCapital) and internal cash flows (ICF) in equation 15.
+To test whether firm's cash savings are sensitive to COC, we include COC and its interactions with external capital (ExCapital) and internal cash flows (ICF) in equation 15.
 The estimation results are reported in Table 3.
 For brevity, we do not report estimates on control variables.
-The negative and significant coefficient estimates of the COC suggest that firms save more when the COC is low.
+The negative and significant coefficient estimates of COC suggest that firms save less when COC is high.
 The economic magnitude of the impact is also significant.
-A one percentage point decrease in the COC is associated with an approximately 9% increase in cash savings relative to the mean.
-The negative coefficient estimates of its interaction with external capital indicate that firms save significantly more from external capital when the COC is lower.
-The coefficient estimates of the interaction between the COC and ICF are also negative but marginally significant, which indicates that firms may also save more from internal cash flows when the COC is relatively low.
+One percentage point decrease in COC is associated with approximately 9% increase in cash savings relative to the mean.
+The negative coefficient estimates of its interaction with external capital indicate that firms save significantly more from external capital when COC is lower.
+The coefficient estimates of the interaction between COC and ICF are also negative but marginally significant, which suggests that firms may also save more from internal cash flows when the COC is relatively low.